-In addition to amazing custom lenses, we also offer off-the-shelf near devices for low vision patients.
-Below are our most popular products.
-You are most cordially invited to take a look.
+Is your patient (or are you) struggling to focus on items up close?
+In addition to amazing custom lenses, we also offer off-the-shelf near devices for low vision patients, including magnifiers, prism readers, and microscopic glasses.
+Take a look at our most popular products.

 If you prefer ordering through Chadwick, just give us a shout – we’re happy to help you in any way we can.

 These hand magnifiers do something incredible: they make things look bigger.
 While that might not seem like a feat to those within our industry who are jaded by the power of low vision devices, we think it’s pretty rad.
 Which is why we stock these bad boys (and girls!)—to help your patients see better.
 Rest assured, we don’t sell random trinkets.
 We sell proven solutions to low vision problems (that mostly make stuff bigger-looking).

 Click below to see our exciting lineup up magnifiers and be amazed (or at least pretend to be amazed so you don’t hurt our feelings).

 What’s better than seeing things close up?
 Seeing things close up without having to hold something in your hand to do so.